 College of Public Health, National Taiwan University

 Prostate cancer (PCa) is the most common non-skin cancer and the 2nd cancer cause of death among men in the USA.
 PCa is the 6th common cancer and its incidence remains elevated in Taiwan (Cancer Registry System, 2011).
 Since 2003, we have collaborated with Harvard School of Public Health and Channing Laboratory, Brigham and Women's Hospital, Harvard Medical School on the prostate cancer project.
 Several articles have been published based on the data from Health Professionals Follow-Up Study (HPFS) with a recent work on the interactions between TLR4 genetic polymorphisms and the infection of Trichomonas vaginalis.
-We also have papers for the Prostate Cohort Consortium Project, National Cancer Institute, USA.
-Recently, we had a PCa international collaborative project that was led by us, this meta-analysis assessed genetic polymorphisms of TLR4 and PCa has been published in 2014, which may help unraveling the etiology of PCa.
+We also have papers using the Prostate Cohort Consortium Project, National Cancer Institute, USA.
+We initiated a PCa international collaborative project, this meta-analysis assessed genetic polymorphisms of TLR4 and PCa has been published in 2014, which may help unraveling the etiology of PCa.

-Copyright © Yen-Ching Karen Chen, Associate Professor, Institute of Epidemiology and Preventive Medicine, National Taiwan University
+Copyright © Yen-Ching Karen Chen, Professor, Institute of Epidemiology and Preventive Medicine, National Taiwan University